-Bleaching is high impact, and not just in regard to the look itself—your locks really take a blow when you take them a few shades lighter.
-"Bleaching hair leaves the cuticle layers open," explains stylist Danny Jelaca, who has worked with Jennifer Lopez and Naomi Campbell.
+Bleaching is high impact, and not just in regards to the look itself—your locks really take a blow when you take them even a few shades lighter.
+"Bleaching hair leaves the cuticle layers open," explains stylist Danny Jelaca, whose clients include Jennifer Lopez and Naomi Campbell.
 "It leaves it compromised and weak, and because the cuticle is open, that's why your hair has that rougher texture."

-All this being said, there's no need to change your mind about an awesome blond color—it just means that with bleached hair comes greater responsibility.
-(But you already knew there was some extra upkeep involved, right?)
-The good news is that with the right approach, your newly lightened locks can look healthier than ever.
+But with that being said, there's no need to change your mind about an awesome blonde color—it just means that with bleached hair comes greater responsibility.
+(Hopefully, you already knew there was some extra upkeep involved.)
+Thankfully, with the right approach, you can lighten your locks and have them looking healthier than ever.
 Keep reading to see how.

-Investing in a microfiber towel is never a bad idea for any kind of hair (treated or untreated), since the ultra-soft, absorbant feel helps strands maintain their natural texture without frizzing or damage.
+Investing in a microfiber towel is never a bad idea for any kind of hair (treated or untreated), since the ultra-soft, absorbent feel helps strands maintain their natural texture without frizzing or damage.
 But when your hair is especially at risk for breakage, it's essential.
-Plus, make sure to gently squeeze or scrunch your locks rather than rubbing them with the towel.
+Make sure to gently squeeze or scrunch your locks rather than rubbing them with the towel.

 As both a pre- and post-shower treatment, a great hair oil helps hydrate and protect roughed-up cuticles from the elements—not to mention it'll help make strands shiny again and keep frizz at bay, since dry strands are typically the culprit behind unwanted kinks (and again, bleach tends to leave hair very dry).
 Experts especially love Shu Uemura's Absolue because it contains camellia oil, which, thanks to its high content of fatty acids, is one of nature's most potent natural conditioners.

 Using a straightener or curling on just-bleached hair is kind of like sunbathing when you already have a bad sunburn—you're exposing dry, vulnerable hair to even more damage.
 Air-drying is the best way to go, but we understand that's not always realistic.
 If you must use heat tools, repeat after us: You WILL use a heat protectant.
 Even if you've used one before and didn't feel like it did much, they've come a long way in the past few years.
 We like Alterna's Caviar Bond Repair Leave-In Spray.

 Not only will it help seal and protect the color, but it helps feign shine when hair isn't healthy enough to be glossy on its own, by smoothing out rough cuticles and filling in any holes.
 Typically stylists will add a glossing treatment at the salon (ask to be sure), but Rita Hazan's at-home product is a must-have for in-between visits.

-To the same end, Ward recommends Oribe's gold-flecked pomade to add a little additional sparkle to dull hair.
-Tl;dr: While your hair is on the mend, fake it till you make it.
+To the same end, you're going to need something on hand to add a little additional sparkle to dull hair.
+Tl;dr: If your hair is on the mend, fake it till you make it.

 Opening Image: Getty